 It doesn’t have to be sending out coupon codes, promos, or offers for free shipping, but anytime you have a new design or a new product collection you definitely want to send an email out to all your wholesale buyers to let them know.

-Most wholesale buyers who have a positive track record of selling your products are going to want to know.
+Most wholesale buyers who have a positive track record of selling your products are going to want to know when you have a new design.

 When you have new stuff to share with them, that means they have new stuff to share with their existing customer base.
 All of that means they get more money.